noureh10/noureh10.github.io/content/posts/ps2_emulator/PS2Emulator.md

 ###### Dumping your BIOS <a name="bios"></a>

-Dumping your PS2 bios seems like a tedious process reserved for tech savvy people but it's really not.
+Dumping your PS2 BIOS seems like a tedious process reserved for tech savvy people but it's really not.
 There are many ways to achieve it :
 - Using a FMCB Memory card (purchasable
 <a href="https://www.amazon.com/RGEEK-FreeMcBoot-1-953-Memory-Playstation/dp/B07PB2DYTT" target="_blank">here</a>)
 - Using Swap Magic disks (the method I personally used, disk purchasable